 -Ending Inventory: The value of stock remaining at the end of the period.

-Category COGS Breakdown & Variance
+Category COGS Breakdown & Stocktake Variance

-On the bottom section, you can switch between Category Level COGS and COGs Variance using the horizontal tab menu.
-These following tables will help you to understand and dig into reasons for the overall COGs variances for your selected time period
+On the bottom table, you can toggle between Category Level COGS and COGS Variance reports using the horizontal tab menu.

 Category COGS Breakdown

-The table beneath the topline summary provides a detailed view of how your COGS is broken down by category:
+The table beneath the top-line summary provides a detailed view of how your COGS is broken down by category:

 Product Class: Categories - ie. Beverage, Food, Retail, and Other.